No Contact Orders

 - When a parent has an illegal substance addiction;

-A parent concerned about if the children should see the other parent should:
+A parent concerned about whether their children should have contact with the other parent should do the following.

 - Be clear about the reasons why the children should not see the other parent;

-- Consider if the other parent can do anything such as counselling, behaviour change programs or seek medical assistance;
+- Consider whether the other parent can do anything to address your concerns.
+This may include counselling, behaviour change programs or seeking medical assistance;

 - Consider if the other parent can see the children whilst supervised by another person or through the use of supervised contact centre.